kristopherjohnson/cxxforth/cxxforth.cpp.md

 Old-school Forths are apparently implemented by super-programmers who never make coding mistakes and so don't want the overhead of bounds-checking or other nanny hand-holding.
-However, we're just dumb C++ programmers here, and we'd like to have some say to catch our mistakes.
+However, we're just dumb C++ programmers here, and we'd like some help to catch our mistakes.

 To that end, we have a set of macros and functions that verify that we have the expected number of arguments available on our stacks, that we aren't going to